Personal tools

 • biodiversity mapping and collection data management (in cooperation with researchers of IB, the Institute of Biology, UNICAMP)

-These GIS projects are being developed with the help of other professors of the Institute of Computing:
+These projects are developed with the help of other professors of the Institute of Computing:

 Another research effort is geared towards developing an automated process-oriented environment to help design and document scientific experiments in the areas of geosciences and biosciences.
 This effort started as part of a joint project in scientific workflows with researchers of the Wirtschaftsinformatik Institut, University of Münster, Germany, and proceeded with with Marie-Jose Blin of the LAMSADE laboratory, and Jacques Wainer .